v.9-29-21

 SCORING

-• In Round Robin, all extra points will be attempted even if extra point is not necessary to win the game.
-For example: if A scores & is winning 13-12, and no time left on clock, extra pt. will be attempted.
+• In Round Robin, all extra points will be attempted even if the extra point is not necessary to win the game.
+For example: if A scores & is winning 13-12, and no time left on the clock, extra pt. will be attempted.

 • Touchdowns are worth 6 points.